• Menu

 Here are some popular indoor plant options that are both visually appealing and easy to grow, making them ideal choices for an indoor vertical garden:

-4. English Ivy (Hedera helix): This classic vine is known for its trailing growth habit and attractive, lobed leaves.
+4. English Ivy (Hedera helix): This classic vine is known for its trailing growth habit and attractive lobed leaves.
 It thrives in bright, indirect light and can be easily pruned to maintain its size and shape.

 5. Peace Lily (Spathiphyllum spp.): With its elegant, dark green leaves and showy white flowers, the peace lily adds a touch of sophistication to any indoor vertical garden.
 It prefers low to medium light and requires minimal watering.